• Skip to primary navigation

 How to Make Vegetable Stock from Leftover Veggies - add water

-I usually lightly salt the stock with 1 TBSP of salt while I'm simmering.
+I usually lightly salt the stock with 1 tablespoon of salt while I'm simmering.
 I leave it under-seasoned so that I can control the salt levels when I cook with it.

 How to Make Vegetable Stock from Leftover Veggies - add seasoning